syedalimohsinbukhari/Solvers/README.md

 # num_solvers

 A library for some basic numerical solvers.

 ## Why another numerical solver library?

 The library is the product of my PhD coursework for **Advance Numerical Techniques** by _**Dr. Umair**_ at _Institute of Space Technology, Pakistan, Islamabad_ and is not intended to replace any existing numerical solving packages.
-This is for educational purpose only.

-The library is the product of my PhD coursework for **Advance Numerical Techniques** by _**Dr. Umair**_ at _Institute of Space Technology, Pakistan, Islamabad_ and is not intended to replace any existing numerical solving packages.
 This is